erickpaulus/TestingProject/README.md

 # Testing Project with C# and Selenium
-This repository contains my experiments to deal with the automating login in a certain web page using C# and Selenium.
+This repository contains my experiments to deal with the automated login in a certain web page using C# and Selenium.

 It involves Selenium WebDriver and a web browser driver like ChromeDriver.